Terminology Directory

 Day Master

-The Day Master (Ri Zhu) is the absolute core coordinate in a Bazi chart.
+The Day Master (Ri Zhu) is the central coordinate in a Bazi chart.
 It represents the "Self" and the foundational element of the chart owner.
-Every other element revolves around it.
+Other elements are interpreted in relation to it.

 Seven Killings

-Seven Killings (Qi Sha, or Indirect Officer) is the most explosive and dangerous entity among the Ten Gods.
-It represents absolute power, ambition, destruction, and rebellion.
+Seven Killings (Qi Sha, or Indirect Officer) is one of the more forceful and challenging Ten Gods.
+It represents pressure, ambition, competition, risk, and disruptive power.

 Yong Shen